 Consistency is very important, and your customers will demand it.
 Managing our stock levels so we never run out of green beans and always deliver your product as fresh as possible, allows our customers to focus on all the other elements of their business while we assume full responsibility for sourcing, roasting, delivering your coffee and then teaching your team how to prepare it correctly.

 Training employees to a level where you can relax, and they can deliver consistently good coffee is the goal for any café operator.
-It sounds like it should be easy, but you have all those variables to manage and just buying expensive equipment won’t replace human skill.
-Employees here work very long hours, and they represent you as front facing to the customer.
-A happy, empowered employee who is respected, paid properly and acknowledged; will be an incredible asset to your business and they will be part of the reason that you get repeat customers.
+It sounds like it should be easy, but you have all those variables to manage and just buying expensive equipment won’t replace human skills.
+Employees here work very long hours, and they represent you as front-facing to the customer.
+A happy, empowered employee who is respected, paid properly, and acknowledged; will be an incredible asset to your business and they will be part of the reason that you get repeat customers.

 Art by Akshay Arora